smdhome/sigcalc/README.md

 5. Click OK.
 6. In the “System variables” pane (upper pane), select “the “Path” variable and click edit.
 7. Click New to add two new directories to the system Path environment variable:
-  a.
 C:\Users\<username>\AppData\Local\Programs\Python\Python311\Scripts\
-  b.
 C:\Users\<username>\AppData\Local\Programs\Python\Python311\
 Where <username> is the users login name on the system.
 8. Confirm there are no other Python-related directories listed for Path and delete them if so.
 9. Click OK to save changes.
 10. Click OK again to exit the environment variables dialog.

 ### Check the Environment
 1. Open a command window as follows:
 a.
 Click on the start button and type “cmd”.
 b.
 Right click on the Command Prompt App and select “Run as administrator”.
 You may need to specify a privileged account and password to successfully open a command prompt with admin rights.
 2. Type “where python” at the command prompt.
-Confirm that the specific version of Python is located at: C:\Users\<username>\AppData\Local\Programs\Python\Python311
+Confirm that the specific version of Python is located at:
+C:\Users\<username>\AppData\Local\Programs\Python\Python311
-3. Type “where pip” at the command prompt.
-Confirm that the specific version of Python is located at: C:\Users\<username>\AppData\Local\Programs\Python\Python311\Scripts\
+4. Type “where pip” at the command prompt.
+Confirm that the specific version of Python is located at:
+C:\Users\<username>\AppData\Local\Programs\Python\Python311\Scripts\
-4. Keep this privileged command prompt open for Python library installation steps below.
+5. Keep this privileged command prompt open for Python library installation steps below.

 ### Install supporting Python Extensions:
 The following Python extensions are needed to maintain the sigcalc program: